The information in this article applies to customers on DocSend Advanced, Advanced Data Rooms, and Enterprise.

 Note: This feature is limited to Advanced Data Rooms customers.

-Indexing allows you to efficiently locate and reference files without having to remember the file name.
-Owners and collaborators can turn on indexing for a Space (data room) at any time.
-Index values should be the same for any user viewing the Space (data room), even if they don’t have access to certain files within that Space.
+Indexing assigns numbers to files so you can easily locate and reference them without needing to remember file names.
+Owners and collaborators can enable indexing for a Space at any time.
+Index values remain consistent for all viewers, even if they don’t have access to every file.

 Users should now see an Index column next to each asset in their data room.
 Documents will automatically be indexed as they’re uploaded.